ramit05/myblog/_posts/2018-01-14-ci-cd-chef-automate.md

 ![chef-automate-habitat](https://user-images.githubusercontent.com/8342133/34904580-9db6c5ae-f86e-11e7-974e-87ead19b8dac.png)

-## Conclusion

-The Chef Automate appears to do things in a creative and more better way than the regular ways than we usually do.
-But still it has a long way to go.
-The Dashboard seems nice and useful, giving you a seamless integration of new technological advancements that old tools used for CI/CD do not provide.
-For Chef regular enterprise users, this seems like a really good choice but when it comes to other non-chef users, it seems to not offer much out-of-the-box solutions.
-Hope you like this post, tell me your experiences with chef in the below comments section.

-Here are some tips on using CI/CD in a better way:
+As a bonus, here are some tips on using CI/CD in a better way:

  * Using Syntax Checker